ARMmbed/mbed-os-example-bootloader-blinky/README.md

 ## Program bootloader and application

 1. Connect your mbed device to the computer over USB.
-1. Copy the binary file to the mbed device.
+1. Copy the mbed-os-example-bootloader-blinky binary file to the mbed device.
 1. Press the reset button to start the program.

 The LED on your platform turns on and off.